James E. West (politician): Investigation

-In June 2003, under editor Steven A. Smith, The Spokesman-Review, Spokane's only daily newspaper, began a series of investigative reports into a series of sexual abuse incidents that had occurred in Spokane during the 1970s and 1980s, but went unreported at the time.
+In June 2003, The Spokesman-Review began a series of investigative reports into sexual abuse incidents that had occurred in Spokane during the 1970s and 1980s, but went unreported at the time.
 Reporter Bill Morlin worked on the story for more than a year but failed to find a link between West and the crimes committed by his friend David D. Hahn twenty years earlier.

 The newspaper nevertheless targeted West in a sting operation.
-In 2004, reporter Morlin received a tip about West from a source that has never been publicly identified.
-The source claimed that the real identity of the persona on the gay.com website named "Cobra82" was in fact Mayor West.
+In 2004, Morlin received a tip about West from a source that has never been publicly identified.
+The source claimed that the real identity of the persona on the gay.com website named "Cobra82" was West.
 The Spokesman-Review then hired a professional investigator to create a false online persona on Gay.com named "Motobrock."
 This tactic was then used by the newspaper to arrange a meeting between the two.
-When Jim West turned up for the meeting on a Spokane golf course the newspaper editor was also present and correctly concluded that Cobra82 was the mayor.
+When West turned up for the meeting on a Spokane golf course the newspaper editor was also present and concluded that Cobra82 was the mayor.

 In 2005, sex-abuse charges against West surfaced in The Spokesman-Review.
 Robert J. Galliher claimed that West had committed sexual abuse against him while a member of West's Boy Scout troop.
-These charges about events two decades old could not be confirmed by other witnesses and Galliher's long criminal record tended to discredit him as well.
+These charges about events two decades old could not be confirmed by other witnesses and Galliher's long criminal record tended to discredit him.
 West called the molestation allegations "flat lies," but admitted to having private online relationships in the past year through the Gay.com website.
 It was alleged that he offered unpaid internships to young gay men, none under the age of 18, though some were just graduating from high school.
 West denied charges that he had sought out minors.